ale-magi/dice-fight/README.md

-# dice-fight
+# Dice Fight
-Read the title, u'll understand
+Read the title, you’ll get it.

+Roll the dice, add points to your score or subtract them from your enemy’s.
+First to 15 wins.
+ez.